 in his hand had slipped onto the floor but hadn’t broken.
 But then, as he bent down to pick it up, the bottles from his pockets fell out and smashed all over the pavement and his expression had turned to one of bewildered anguish.

-The swallows were swooping after the flies that buzzed around the cow shit on the track down to the farm.
-I pulled up at the house and got out.
-The air was fetid and still, hung thick with the stench of pig shit.
-A woman with a grey bob and plastic rimmed glasses opened the door.
-She winced and said "Oh!
+The swallows are swooping after the flies that buzz around the cow shit on the track down to the farm.
+I make my way up to the house and knock at the door.
+The air is fetid and still, hung thick with the stench of pig shit.
+A woman with a grey bob and plastic-rimmed glasses opens the door.
+She winces and says “Oh!
 What a foul smell!”
-Then, with one hand over her nose she grabbed the parcel from me and shut the door behind her without saying goodbye.
+Then, with one hand over her nose, she grabs the parcel from me and shuts the door behind her without saying goodbye.

-The man who is brewing beer in his garden and doesn’t wear a shirt said hello.
+The man who is brewing beer in his garden and doesn’t wear a shirt says hello.

-I stood on a dead mouse and, even after several minutes of trying, couldn't get the worst of it out from between the treads of my shoes.
+I stand on a dead mouse and, after several minutes of trying, I can’t get the worst of it out from the tread of my shoes.